rocket-pig/navcoin-webui/README.md

 This is a localhost web interface to a remote navcoin node.

-So you can vote, transact, etc graphically and still host a stakebox remotely..
+So one can vote, transact etc with GUI while still hosting navcoin node remotely.

 ## Installation Instructions (Debian-ish only currently):
-- `sudo apt install php-fpm php-curl qrencode` (99% will work without qrencode, just no QR codes for wallet addresses)
+- `sudo apt install php-fpm php-curl qrencode` (basic php stuff, QRencode for scannable QR codes for addresses)
 - RPC Password: either (1) set `rpcuser` and `rpcpassword` in navcoin.conf, OR (2) copy stakebox `.cookie` file:

 (1) ssh to your navcoin node, and edit ~/.navcoin4/navcoin.conf.  add a `rpcuser=<username>` and `rpcpassword=<password>` in there.